Our verdict

 The tongue is extra padded where it's most needed

-Altra went with an interesting design tweak by putting more padding on top of the tongue, where the risk of lace bites is higher.
+Altra went with an interesting design tweak by putting more padding on the very top of the tongue, where the risk of lace bites is higher.
 It is 10.4 mm thick in this area.

 However, closer to the toes, the tongue is made thinner where padding isn't so necessary.
 It is 6.7 mm down there.